-A foundation is used to make assets legally independent from the founder by transferring them to a legal entity, i.e. the foundation.
+A foundation is used to make assets legally independent from the founder by transferring them to a legal entity.
 Unlike a corporation, a foundation has no members but does have beneficiaries who are entitled to enjoy the foundation assets and/or income according to the will of the founder.

 Some of its advantages are:

-Flexible System of Beneficial Interests: The founder has complete freedom regarding whom he wants to appoint as the beneficiary of the foundation.
-He also has an entirely free choice regarding how to shape the respective beneficial interests.
-Thus, it is possible, inter alia, to determine the amount and timing of each and all distributions and to set terms and conditions.
+Flexible System of Beneficial Interests: The founder has complete freedom regarding whom they want to appoint as the beneficiary of the foundation.
+They also have an entirely free choice regarding how to shape the respective beneficial interests.
+Thus, it is possible, to determine the amount and timing of each and all distributions and to set terms and conditions.

 Estate Planning for Many Generations to Come: In testamentary dispositions, it is usually impossible to make arrangements lasting several generations.
 Furthermore, the monitoring of testamentary stipulations can only be carried out with great difficulty, especially if the heirs live in different countries.
-In addition, provided they are unanimous, in most cases the heirs can deviate from instructions contained in the will.
-With a foundation, however, the founder can exactly specify the beneficiaries across many generations.
+Also, provided they are unanimous, in most cases the heirs can deviate from instructions contained in the will.
+With a foundation, however, the founder can precisely specify the beneficiaries across many generations.